sergei-mironov/litrepl/README.md

 Known limitations:

-* Formatting: No support for nested code sections.
+* Formatting: Nested code sections are not supported.
-* Formatting: Special symbols in the Python output could invalidate the document
+* Formatting: Special symbols in the Python output could invalidate the document.
+* Interpreter: Extra newline is required after Python function definitions.
 * Interpreter: Stdout and stderr are joined together.
-* Interpreter: Evaluation locks the background interpreter.
+* Interpreter: Evaluation of a code section locks the editor.
 * Interpreter: Tweaking `os.ps1`/`os.ps2` prompts of the Python interpreter could break the session.
 * Interpreter: No asynchronous code execution.